GreaterGoodStudio/catholic-high-school-chicago/README.md

 ## Development

-Create a feature branch off of the `develop` branch: `git checkout -b feature-name`.
-Create a pull request to be merged back into `develop`.
+Create a feature branch off of the `master` branch: `git checkout -b feature-name`.
+Create a pull request to be merged back into `master`.

 ## Deploying